Eisengrau-Algo/Eisengrau/README.md

 ### Lead Maintainer(s)

 **Keishi Suzuki**
-University of Toronto - Mathematics and Computer Science
+University of Toronto (UoT) - Mathematics and Computer Science

 The lead maintainer(s) share responsibility for:
 - maintaining and reviewing contributions to the repository,